Heather is happiest when taking a beautiful photo, creating something in her kitchen, or elbows-deep in a DIY project.

 You're Gonna Need Glitter, and Lots of It

-Glitter comes in many shapes and every color.
+Glitter comes in many shapes and colors.
 Keep in mind that the large glitter specks will give your shoes more of a mosaic look.
-I like to use Martha Stewart's glitter and for my wedding shoes I mixed turquoise and blue glitters.
+I like to use Martha Stewart's glitter and for my wedding shoes, I mixed turquoise and blue glitters.
 Prepare to work in an area that will definitely get glittery!
-I like to work near my kitchen sink or on my back patio, both places that offer an easy clean up.
+I like to work near my kitchen sink or on my back patio, both places that offer an easy clean-up.
 Remember not to touch your eyes or face.

 What Type of Glue is Best?

 I love Martha Stewart's glitter glue!
 To be honest with you, I don't know how it's any different from Elmer's white school glue, but it comes in a cute bottle and has a brush built into the cap.
 It goes on milky white and dries clear.
 I first tried it because I needed glue anyway and it was conveniently located right next to the glitter at Michael's.
 Work slowly, one section at a time, painting your glue into a nice thin layer.
 Remember to cap and close your glue so it doesn't get thick or dry up.
 I also use a clear spray glue, which I'll explain in the next step.
 Both of these are available at Michael's.
 I paid less than six dollars for each and you will have a good amount leftover for other crafts.